dflock/muso/README.md

 ## TODO:

 * Should probably be more OO, yo.
+* Needs more renderers for output - maybe HTML, CSV.
+Should probably use Jinja or something for this?
 * Maybe need to think about multi-thread/process, to deal with slowness when reading tags?